telerik/kendo-ui-core/docs/controls/interactivity/progressbar/overview.md

 By default, the ProgressBar is a `27em` wide `inline-block` element.
 The easiest cross-browser technique to make it expand and resize automatically is to apply a couple of CSS styles to the originating element.

-The example below demonstrates how to make the ProgressBar 100% wide and automatically resizable.
+The example below demonstrates how to make the ProgressBar 100% wide and automatically resizeable.

 ###### Example